Probate Value

 Item Complexity

-A single diamond ring is quicker to assess than a collection of mixed antique jewellery.
-Items requiring specialist knowledge (such as Old Masters or rare marques) may attract higher fees due to the research involved.
+A single diamond ring is quicker to assess than a collection of mixed antique jewellery spanning several periods and styles.
+Items requiring specialist knowledge — such as Old Master paintings, rare watch references, or unusual gemstones — may attract higher fees due to the depth of research involved in establishing a defensible Open Market Value.

-Some items — particularly large antiques, collections or classic cars — require an in-person inspection.
-Home visits typically cost more than postal or photographic assessments but are necessary for accurate valuation of certain items.
+Some items — particularly large antique collections, furniture, classic cars, and property — require an in-person inspection.
+Home visits typically cost more than postal or photographic assessments but are necessary for accurate valuation and are the standard HMRC expects for higher-value items.
+For estates with multiple asset types, a single home visit covering jewellery, art, and antiques together is more cost-effective than separate appointments.

 Number of Items

-Valuing multiple items in one appointment is more cost-effective than individual valuations.
-Most valuers offer collection discounts, making it sensible to gather all items for a single session where possible.
+Valuing multiple items in one appointment is significantly more cost-effective than individual valuations.
+Most valuers offer collection discounts — for example, ten pieces of jewellery assessed together may cost £300–£500 total rather than £50–£150 per item.
+It is always sensible to gather all items for a single session where possible.

 Location